 - First month (reinforcement): Training that reinforces the brand and vision of an organization as well as engaging training that puts learned skills to test

 - First year (leadership): Career development and future company goals

 AllenComm’s Approach: Case Study

 A large aviation and aerospace company came to AllenComm with a list of challenges specific to employee onboarding in the manufacturing industry.
-AllenComm’s approach use story-based video strategy to help accelerate affiliation and engagement, understanding of a shared culture and vision and model a path for expert performance.
+AllenComm’s approach used a story-based video strategy to help accelerate affiliation and engagement, create an understanding of a shared culture and vision, and model a path for expert performance.